 Most cases of BIA-ALCL are completely curable if caught early, but successful treatment requires a specialized form of breast implant removal surgery.
-To ensure that cancer cells remain contained and do not spread, surgeons must remove the patient’s implants “en bloc.”
+To ensure that cancer cells remain contained and do not spread, surgeons must remove the patient’s implants.
 That is, they must remove the implants and the capsule of scar tissue around them at the same time, without cutting into the capsule.
-En bloc breast implant removal can prevent and cure BIA-ALCL for many patients, but in some cases, additional treatments may be necessary.
+Breast implant removal surgery can prevent and cure BIA-ALCL for many patients, but in some cases, additional treatments may be necessary.
 Your doctor will let you know if you need to take any other steps to completely get rid of your illness.

 What is Breast Implant Illness?